 Mary Schneider and Sheri Nick founded Woodinville Montessori School in 1983.
 Their purpose was to educate their own, and other children in an environment where excellence in education was of primary concern.
 They believed that the Montessori philosophy offered the ideal methodological support for that goal, and Woodinville, with its growing population of young families, was a good location.

 First class launched

 The first Early Childhood class opened with four pupils in the fall, and closed with 17 in June.
 The school rented a house in downtown Woodinville, near what is now Wilmot Gateway Park, for classes.

 Woodinville Campus developed

 In October 1984, the Nicks made a preliminary offer on two-and-a-half acres of the Kaplan property on 140th at NE 166th Street.
 Securing permits and erecting a building proved arduous, but in September 1986, WMS moved into its beautiful new building with two full pre-primary classes, and a fledgling, state-accredited elementary class of three first-through-fourth graders.
 By September 1987, elementary class enrollment called for a second building for them, which was ready by October 1988.
-The school leased the two buildings and land from the Nicks from that date until the present.
+The school leased the two buildings and land from the Nicks from that date until 2003, when WMS purchased the campus.